 Dr. King is the Senior Vice President, Chief Scientific Officer, Head of the Section on Vascular Cell Biology and Founder/Director of the AADI at Joslin Diabetes Center, as well as a Professor of Medicine at Harvard Medical School and still sees patients in the Asian Clinic.
 Dr. King received his medical degree from Duke University School of Medicine.
 Dr. King’s work focuses on finding the causes of diabetic complications, exploring insulin actions on blood vessels, discovering factors and new treatments for diabetic complications, and understanding the reasons for the high rate of diabetes in Asian Americans.
 Dr. King has published over 280 articles and reviews.

-Dr. Hou is an Assistant Professor of Medicine at Harvard Medical School and board certified endocrinologist at Joslin clinic and Beth Israel Deaconess Medical Center.
-Dr. Hou received her Medical degree from Xian Medical University and then completed Internal Medicine residency at Yale-New Haven Hospital-St. Raphael and Fellowship training in Endocrinology, Diabetes & Metabolism at Washington University in St. Louis.
+Dr. Hou is an Assistant Professor of Medicine at Harvard Medical School and board certified endocrinologist at Joslin Clinic and Beth Israel Deaconess Medical Center.
+Dr. Hou received her Medical degree from Xian Medical University and completed her Internal Medicine residency at Yale-St. Raphael Hospital and Fellowship training in Endocrinology, Diabetes & Metabolism at Washington University in St. Louis.
 Her clinical interests include understanding the influence of ethnicity and traditional diet on diabetes development, improving diabetes care with advanced technology and designing regimens for those with steroid induced diabetes.

 Chihiro Sato is the Communications and Outreach Officer at Joslin Diabetes Center's Asian American Diabetes Initiative (AADI).
 As a former business consultant in Tokyo, Chihiro uses her business expertise to think outside the box when it comes to empowering the communities through culturally appropriate education about diabetes management and its prevention.
 She strongly believes that it is just as important to educate and interact with the patients and members of the community as well as the healthcare professionals.
 Chihiro is passionate about creating a variety of programs that can be easily adopted by the needs of each community.
 She enjoys meeting people and listening to their stories which inspire her to develop and provide programs and tools to encourage healthier and happier lives.